Rejecting AI Power Monopolies: Vitalik and Beff Jezos Engage in a Heated Debate—Can Decentralized Technology Serve as Humanity’s “Digital Firewall”?

 Vitalik Buterin:

-I think, at bottom, all of us are trying to understand the world—and figure out what meaningful action looks like within it.
-That’s been humanity’s project for millennia.
+I think, at root, all of us are trying to understand the world—and figure out what meaningful action looks like within it.
+That’s a question humans have wrestled with for millennia.

-Yet something new emerged in the last century: we now must grapple with a world changing *rapidly*—and sometimes, *destructively*.
+Yet something new emerged over the past century: we now must understand a rapidly changing world—and sometimes, a rapidly *destructive* one.

 Yet WWI changed everything.
-It ended destructively: men rode horses into battle and drove tanks out.
-Then WWII erupted—more devastating still.
-It birthed the phrase “I am become Death, the destroyer of worlds.”
+It ended destructively: men rode horses into battle, drove tanks out.
+Then WWII erupted—greater devastation still.
+It even birthed the phrase “I am become Death, the destroyer of worlds.”

-These events forced reflection on the cost of progress—and catalyzed postmodern thought.
-People asked: When old beliefs shatter, what can we still trust?
+These events sparked reflection on technology’s costs—and fueled postmodernism.
+People asked: When old beliefs collapse, what can we still trust?

-I don’t think this reflection is novel—each generation faces similar reckonings.
-Today, we confront the same challenge.
+I don’t think this reflection is new—every generation faces similar cycles.
+Today, we face the same challenge.
 We live amid rapid technological acceleration—and acceleration itself is accelerating.
-We must decide: accept its inevitability, or try to slow it?
+We must decide how to respond: accept its inevitability—or try to slow it?

-We’re in a similar loop.
-We inherit past ideas—but also forge new responses.
+I believe we’re in a similar loop.
+We inherit past ideas while forging new responses.

 Thermodynamics and First Principles

-Shaw Walters: Guill, can you briefly explain what E/acc *is*, and why we need it?
+Shaw Walters: Guill, could you briefly explain what E/acc is—and why it’s needed?

 Guillaume Verdon:

-E/acc (effective accelerationism) emerged as a byproduct of my long-standing inquiry: “Why are we here?” and “How did we get here?”
-What generative process created us—and propelled civilization to this point, enabling us to sit in this room, having this conversation?
-We’re surrounded by astonishing tech—and humans themselves emerged from an inorganic “primordial soup.”
+E/acc (effective accelerationism) is, in some sense, a byproduct of my lifelong thinking about “why we’re here” and “how we got here.”
+What generative process created us—and propelled civilization forward?
+Technology brought us to this point, letting us sit in this room, having this conversation.
+We’re surrounded by astonishing tech—and we ourselves emerged from an inorganic “primordial soup.”

 In a sense, there *is* a physical generative process behind it all.
-My day job treats generative AI as a physical process—and I implement it on devices.
+My day job treats generative AI as a physical process—and tries to instantiate it in hardware.
 This “physics-first” mindset shapes my thinking.
-I extend it to civilization itself—viewing human society as a giant “petri dish.”
-By understanding how we got here, we can extrapolate possible futures.
+I aim to extend this lens to all of civilization—to view human civilization as a giant “petri dish,” using our origin story to project future trajectories.

-This led me to physics of life—including origins, emergence, and a field called “stochastic thermodynamics.”
-Stochastic thermodynamics studies non-equilibrium systems, describing not just life, but cognition and intelligence.
+This led me to physics of life—including origins and emergence—and a branch called “stochastic thermodynamics.”
+Stochastic thermodynamics studies non-equilibrium systems’ thermodynamic laws—and applies to life, cognition, and intelligence.

-More broadly, stochastic thermodynamics applies to *all* systems obeying the Second Law—including our entire civilization.
-At its core lies one observation: All systems tend to self-adapt toward greater complexity—to extract energy from their environment, do work, and dissipate excess energy as heat.
-This tendency drives *all* progress and acceleration.
+More broadly, stochastic thermodynamics applies not just to life and intelligence—but to *all* systems obeying the Second Law—including our entire civilization.
+For me, the core insight is this: All systems tend to grow more complex via self-adaptation—so they extract more energy from their environment to do work, while dissipating excess energy as heat.
+This tendency is the fundamental engine of all progress and acceleration.

-So I asked: Can we design a culture embedding this “mindware” into human society?
-If so, groups adopting it would enjoy higher survival odds.
+So I posed a question: Can we design a culture embedding this “mindware” into human society?
+If achieved, adopting groups would enjoy higher survival probability.

 Thus, E/acc isn’t about destroying everyone.
 It’s about saving everyone.
-Mathematically, I believe holding a “deceleration” mindset is harmful—for individuals, companies, nations, or civilizations.
-Slowing down lowers survival probability.
-And spreading “deceleration” ideas—like pessimism or doomism—is, I think, morally suspect.
+Mathematically, I believe a “slow-down” mindset is almost certainly harmful—for individuals, firms, nations, civilizations alike.
+Slowing development lowers future survival odds.
+And I consider spreading “slow-down” ideas—pessimism, doomism—ethically questionable.

-Shaw Walters: We’ve thrown around terms like E/acc, acceleration, deceleration.
-Can we unpack them?
-Was E/acc a response to cultural phenomena?
+Shaw Walters: We’ve mentioned many terms—E/acc, acceleration, deceleration.
+Could you unpack them?
+Was E/acc a reaction to certain cultural phenomena?
 What was happening then?
-Could you describe the context—and what E/acc specifically reacted to?
-How did those conversations crystallize into the concept “E/acc”?
+Could you describe the context?
+What was E/acc responding to—and how did those conversations crystallize into the term “E/acc”?

 Guillaume Verdon:

-In 2022, the world felt deeply pessimistic.
-Emerging from the pandemic, global conditions were grim.
-Everyone seemed sun-deprived—gloomy about the future.
+In 2022, the whole world felt bleak.
+We’d just emerged from the pandemic—global conditions were grim.
+Everyone seemed sun-deprived, pessimistic about the future.

-In that mood, “AI doomism” became culturally mainstream.
-Doomism fears AI’s potential loss of control—rooted in anxiety that if we build systems too complex for human brains or models to predict, we’ll lose control.
-Fear of unpredictability breeds uncertainty—and anxiety.
+In that atmosphere, “AI doomism” became mainstream culture.
+AI doomism fears AI’s potential loss of control—rooted in concern that if we build overly complex systems beyond human or model prediction, we’ll lose control.
+Fear of unpredictability breeds anxiety about the future.

-To me, AI doomism is a political instrumentalization of human anxiety.
-Overall, I see doomism as hugely negative—so I sought an anti-culture to counter that pessimism.
+To me, AI doomism is a politicization of human anxiety.
+Overall, I see doomism as deeply harmful—so I wanted to create a counterculture to counter this pessimism.

-I noticed social media algorithms—including Twitter’s—reward emotionally charged content: “strongly agree” or “strongly disagree.”
-These algorithms polarize opinions—yielding mirror-image “cults” like AA (anti-accelerationism) and EA (accelerationism).
+I noticed social media algorithms—like Twitter’s—reward emotionally charged content: “strongly agree” or “strongly disagree.”
+This drives polarization—leading to mirror-image “cults” like AA (anti-accelerationism) and EA (accelerationism).

-I asked: What’s the *opposite* of this phenomenon?
+I asked: What’s the opposite of this phenomenon?
 My conclusion: The opposite of anxiety is curiosity.
-Instead of fearing the unknown, embrace it; instead of fearing missed opportunities, actively explore the future.
+Rather than fear the unknown, embrace it; rather than fear missing out, proactively explore the future.

-If we slow tech, we pay massive opportunity costs—potentially missing a far better future.
-Instead, we should paint the future optimistically—because our beliefs shape reality.
-If we believe the future will be terrible, our actions may steer us there; if we believe it will be better—and act accordingly—we’re likelier to realize it.
+If we slow tech development, we pay huge opportunity costs—potentially forfeiting a better future.
+Instead, we should paint the future optimistically—because belief shapes reality.
+If we believe the future is bleak, our actions may steer us there; if we believe it’s brighter—and act accordingly—we’re likelier to achieve it.

 So I feel a responsibility to spread optimism—to help more people believe they can shape the future.
-If more people hope for—and build—that future, we create a better world.
+If we make more people hopeful—and act to build it—we create a better world.

-Yes, I admit my online expression sometimes seems radical—but that’s intentional, to spark discussion and provoke thought.
-Only through such dialogue can we find the right path forward.
+Of course, I admit my online expression sometimes seems radical—but that’s intentional, to spark discussion and reflection.
+Only through such dialogue can we find our best position—and decide how to act.

 Acceleration, Entropy, and Civilization

-Shaw Walters: E/acc’s message has always been inspiring—especially for someone coding in a room.
-Its positivity spreads naturally.
-Clearly, E/acc began as a reaction to pervasive negativity—but by 2026, it’s evolved.
-Marc Andreessen’s “Techno-Optimist Manifesto” systematized some ideas, elevating them to Vitalik’s macro-commentary level.
+Shaw Walters: E/acc’s message has always been deeply inspiring—especially for a coder sitting in a room writing code.
+Its positive energy spreads naturally.
+Indeed, E/acc clearly began as a response to pervasive negativity—but by 2026, it feels different.
+Marc Andreessen’s “Techno-Optimist Manifesto” systematized some ideas and elevated them to Vitalik’s macro-commentary level.

-So Vitalik, what do E/acc and D/acc represent to you?
-What’s their key difference—and what drew you to D/acc?
+So Vitalik, what do E/acc and D/acc represent—and what’s their key difference?
+What drew you to D/acc?

 Vitalik Buterin:

-Let’s begin with thermodynamics—a fascinating topic, since “entropy” appears in wildly different contexts: thermodynamics (“hot/cold”), cryptography (“randomness”)—yet they’re fundamentally the same concept.
+Let me start with thermodynamics—a fascinating topic, since “entropy” appears in wildly different contexts: heat/cold in thermodynamics, randomness in cryptography—yet they’re fundamentally the same concept.

-Let me explain in three minutes.
-Why can hot and cold mix—but never spontaneously separate again?
+Let me try explaining in three minutes.
+Question: Why do hot and cold mix—but why can’t you re-separate them?

 To fully describe the system, we need each atom’s speed.
-Cold gas requires ~2 million digits; hot gas, 6 million—total: 8 million digits.
+Cold side needs ~2 million bits; hot side needs ~6 million bits—total ~8 million bits.

-Now, consider a hypothetical device separating heat and cold perfectly—taking half-hot/half-cold gas and moving *all* heat to one side, *all* cold to the other.
-Energy conservation allows this—total energy unchanged.
-But why can’t we do it?
+Now consider reductio ad absurdum: suppose a device perfectly separates heat and cold—taking “half-hot/half-cold” gas and moving all heat to one side, all cold to the other.
+Energy conservation permits this—total energy unchanged.
+But why can’t you do it?

-The answer: Doing so would shrink a system with 11.4 million bits of unknown information to one with just 8 million bits—which violates physics.
+Answer: Doing so would compress a system with ~11.4 million bits of unknown information into one with only ~8 million bits—which is physically impossible.

-What’s the deeper meaning?
+So what’s the deeper meaning?
 Core is “entropy increase.”
-First, entropy is subjective—it’s not a fixed physical statistic, but reflects how much we *don’t know* about a system.
-For example, if I rearrange atoms via a cryptographic hash, *to me*, entropy drops—I know the arrangement.
-To an outside observer, entropy remains high.
-So when entropy increases, it’s *our ignorance* growing—we know less and less.
+First, entropy is subjective—it’s not a fixed physical statistic, but reflects how much we *don’t* know about a system.
+For example, if I rearrange atoms using a cryptographic hash, *to me*, entropy drops—I know the arrangement.
+But to an outside observer, entropy remains high.
+So when entropy increases, it’s our ignorance of the world growing—we know less and less.

-You might ask: How does education make us smarter?
-Education teaches us more *useful* information—not less ignorance.
-In other words, though entropy increase means our *overall* cosmic knowledge diminishes, the information we *do* hold grows more valuable.
-Thus, something is consumed—and something created.
-What we gain defines our moral values—life, happiness, joy.
+You might ask: How can education make us smarter?
+Education gives us more “useful” information—not less ignorance.
+In other words, though entropy increase means our *overall* cosmic ignorance grows, the information we *do* possess becomes more valuable.
+So some things are consumed—but others created.
+And what we gain ultimately defines our moral values—valuing life, happiness, joy.

-This explains why we find a vibrant, beautiful human world more interesting than Jupiter—a planet of countless particles.
-Though Jupiter needs more bits to describe, *we assign meaning*, making Earth more valuable.
+This explains why we find a vibrant, beautiful human world more interesting than Jupiter—a ball of particles.
+Though Jupiter has more particles—and thus needs more bits to describe—it’s *our meaning-making* that gives Earth value.

 From this view, value originates in our own choices.
 Which leads to: If we’re accelerating, *what* should we accelerate?

 Mathematically: Suppose you have a large language model—and randomly set one weight to 9 billion.
-Worst case: the model fails entirely.
-Best case: only parts unrelated to that weight function.
-So best case yields a *worse* model; worst case, meaningless output.
+Worst case: total model failure.
+Best case: only unrelated parts function—giving a worse-performing model.
+So at best, degraded performance; at worst, meaningless output.

 Thus, human society resembles a complex LLM.
 Blind, indiscriminate acceleration risks losing *all* value.
-The real question is: How do we accelerate *intentionally*?
-Like Daron Acemoglu’s “narrow corridor” theory—different societies vary, but we must ask: How do we advance *selectively*, guided by clear goals?
+So the real question is: How do we accelerate *intentionally*?
+Like Daron Acemoglu’s “narrow corridor” theory—though societal/political contexts differ, we must ask: How do we selectively advance toward a clear goal?

 Guillaume Verdon:

-Using gas to explain entropy is fascinating.
-Physical irreversibility stems from the Second Law: when a system releases heat, it cannot return to its prior state—because forward-probability vastly exceeds backward-probability, exponentially growing with heat dissipation.
+Your gas analogy for entropy is fascinating.
+Fundamentally, physical irreversibility stems from the Second Law.
+Simply: when a system releases heat, it cannot return to its prior state—because forward-probability vastly exceeds backward-probability, growing exponentially with heat dissipation.

 In essence, this leaves a “dent” in the universe—like an inelastic collision.
-A bouncy ball hits ground and rebounds (elastic).
-Putty hits ground and stays flattened (inelastic)—almost irreversible.
+A bouncy ball hitting ground rebounds—elastic.
+Clay hitting ground flattens—inelastic, nearly irreversible.

-Fundamentally, every bit of information “fights” for existence.
-To persist, each bit must leave more indelible traces—making a bigger “dent” in the cosmos.
+Essentially, every bit of information “fights” for existence.
+To persist, each bit must leave more indelible traces—like a larger “dent” in the universe.

-This principle explains how life and intelligence emerge from primordial “soup.”
-As systems grow more complex, they contain more information bits—and each bit conveys information.
-Information *reduces* entropy (since entropy = ignorance, information = reducing ignorance).
+This principle explains how life/intelligence emerge from primordial “soup.”
+As systems grow more complex, they contain more information bits—and each bit conveys something.
+Information *is* entropy reduction—since entropy measures ignorance, information reduces it.

 Eddy Lazzarin: What *is* E/acc?